Phosphoenix/ViperBoxInterface/README.md

 ## :hammer_and_wrench: Changing settings through XML scripts

+The settings of the ViperBox can be controlled through XML scripts.
+The XML scripts can be sent to the ViperBox through the API.

 ### Overview of all settings

+To understand the settings better, please refer to this mindmap:

 ![Overview of all the settings for one ViperBox](./imgs/settings_mindmap.png)

+The settings can have the following high-level components:
-- box: there are up to 3 boxes
+- *box*: This is the actual ViperBox, up to three boxes can be connected to the software
-- probes: each box can have up to 4 probes connected to them
+- *probes*: Each box can have up to 4 probes connected to them, these are the chips.
-- stimunit waveform settings: define the waveform that the stimunit generates
+- *stimunit waveform settings*: Every chip has 8 waveform generators that can be set.
+These are also called stimunits or stimulation units.
-- stimunit connected electrodes: each stimunit can be connected to any or all of the 128 electrodes.
+- *stimunit connected electrodes*: Each stimunit can be connected to any or all of the 128 electrodes.
+Note that an electrode can only be connected to a maximum of 1 stimunits.
-- recording channels: each box has 64 recording channels that each have several settings
+- *recording channels*: each box has 64 recording channels that each have several settings.
+Note that a recording channel can only be connected to 1 of four electrodes.

-The way to communicate settings with the ViperBox is through XML scripts.
-These scripts can be used to define settings and to start and stop recording and stimulation.
-The XML scripts can be sent to the ViperBox through the API.

 ### XML recording settings